1. What is an MPDU?

 23. Can I come into your office to get more information?

-Most of the information you can find all the information you need including the application on the MPDU website.
+Most of the information you need, including the application, can be found on the MPDU website.